corda/corda/docs/source/api-states.rst

         :start-after: DOCSTART 2
         :end-before: DOCEND 2

-In Corda, states are immutable and can't be updated directly.
-Instead, we represent an evolving fact as a sequence of ``LinearState``s that share the same ``linearId`` and represent the lifecycle of the fact up to the current point in time.
-This sequence serves as an audit trail for how the fact evolved over time.
+Remember that in Corda, states are immutable and can't be updated directly.
+Instead, we represent an evolving fact as a sequence of ``LinearState`` states that share the same ``linearId`` and represent an audit trail for the lifecycle of the fact over time.

-When we want to update a ``LinearState`` chain (i.e. a sequence of states sharing a ``linearId``), we:
+When we want to extend a ``LinearState`` chain (i.e. a sequence of states sharing a ``linearId``), we:

 * Use the ``linearId`` to extract the latest state in the chain from the vault